openSUSE/dolly/README.md

 DOLLY
 =====
-A program to clone disks / partitions / data
+A program to clone disks / partitions / data.
+Take same amount of time to copy data to one node to X nodes.

 SYNOPSIS
 ========